 Carrie Vaughn

-Carrie Vaughn is an American writer, best known for her urban fantasy Kitty Norville series.
-She has published more than 60 short stories in science fiction and fantasy magazines, as well as short story anthologies and internet magazines.
-Vaughn is also one of the contributors for the Wild Cards books.
+Carrie Vaughn is an American writer, born on January 28, 1973.
+She is best known as the author of the urban fantasy Kitty Norville series, which features a werewolf named Kitty who hosts a talk radio advice show for the supernaturally disadvantaged.
+Vaughn has published more than twenty novels and over a hundred short stories in science fiction and fantasy magazines, as well as in short story anthologies and internet magazines.

 Are you sure you want to delete this?